bostick/tabit-file-format/description/tabit-file-format-description.md

 After a complete alternate time region list is created, then this is a delta list that is iterated through.

-Each byte in the expanded delta list corresponds to a value for the current slot.
+Each byte in the expanded delta list corresponds to a value for the current vsq index.

-The current slot is computed by `vsqCount % 2`.
+The current slot is computed by `vsqIndex % 2`.

 For slot 0:
 This is the denominator.
 For triplets, this is 2.